optimagic-dev/optimagic/docs/source/algorithms.md

     Find the global minimum of a multivariate function using differential evolution (DE).
 DE is a gradient-free method.

-    Due to estimagic's general parameter format the integrality and vectorized arguments are not supported.
+    Due to optimagic's general parameter format the integrality and vectorized arguments are not supported.

     The algorithm supports the following options: